sveltejs/learn.svelte.dev/content/tutorial/02-sveltekit/03-loading-data/03-universal-load-functions/README.md

 > Coming soon

+In the meantime, read the [documentation](https://kit.svelte.dev/docs/load#shared-vs-server) to learn more about the distinction between server `load` functions and universal `load` functions.

 <!--
 In the previous two exercises we loaded data from the server using `+page.server.js` and `+layout.server.js` files.
 This is very convenient if you need to do things like getting data directly from a database, or reading cookies.